-The Inheritance Tax rate is currently 40% which applies to anything above the relevant tax thresholds.
+The current rate is 40% which applies to anything above the relevant tax thresholds.

 Usually, anything above that £325,000 threshold will be taxed at a rate of 40% when you die.
 However, this can be reduced to 36% if you leave at least 10% of your estate to a charity in your will, or if other exemptions apply.

-With Inheritance Tax allowances and exemptions, it is possible to reduce or avoid any Inheritance Tax.
+With Inheritance Tax allowances and exemptions, it is possible to reduce or avoid it completely.
 However, for those who are unsure of the best ways to do this, speaking with an accountant is your best bet.
 They’ll be best placed to help you navigate your tax responsibilities and reduce your liabilities where possible.